thevvv36/chrome_extension/Readme.md

 ** Background Script

+this script listen to specific events in the background

 unlike content script , it works as a whole for the browser instrad of separate instances we can have multiple background script for an extension

 background script get executed as soon as the browser launch, whereas